 Investors Are Buzzing Over Rigetti Computing's Meteoric Rise!
-Is It Too Good to Be True? - YaNoticias
+Is It Too Good to Be True? - YANoticias

 – **Market Competition**: Competing against tech giants such as IBM and Google, which have more substantial resources and established ecosystems.

-– **Investor Sentiment**: The volatility in stock prices reflects broader market skepticism about the near-term viability of quantum technologies.
+– **Investor Sentiment**: The volatility in stock prices reflects broader market scepticism about the near-term viability of quantum technologies.

 ### Pricing and Market Position